We all are doing our part to protect against COVID 19, well almost everyone.

 – Dr. Kevin Weary

-Our COVID 19 crisis is not the setting to debate abortion, and yet the abortion industry has actively chosen to place itself above the law and orders of our land.
+Our COVID-19 crisis is not the setting to debate abortion.
+Yet the abortion industry has actively chosen to place itself above the law and orders of our land.

 What truly is the difference of 21 days?

-Why on April 14 would it be too late if on March 22 it was ok?
+Why on April 14thth would it be too late if on March 22nd it was okay?

-If the abortion industry truly desires to protect the health of their patients as they adamantly claim, then I challenge you to join the rest of the country and put your surgical abortions on hold for as long as the rest of the medical community suspends all other elective surgeries and procedures in the name of protecting the people of this state and this country.
+Suppose the abortion industry truly desires to protect the health of their patients, as they adamantly claim.
+In that case, I challenge you to join the rest of the country and put your surgical abortions on hold.
+As long as the rest of the medical community suspends all other elective surgeries and procedures to protect the people of this state and this country.

 Respectfully,